 Derivative contracts are used principally as hedging instruments to fix commodities' input costs and selling prices (the purchase of crude oil inputs and the sale of its refined products).
 Because hedge accounting is not applied, gains or losses related to derivatives are recorded in the consolidated statements of comprehensive income.
-A realized loss of \$385 (2021 - \$19) and an unrealized loss of \$191 (2021 - \$87) have been recognized in 2022.
+A realized loss of \$158 (2022 - \$385) and an unrealized gain of \$198 (2022 - loss of \$191) have been recognized in 2023.
 All contracts are settled on a net basis and the majority mature within a one-year period.
-The carrying amount of derivative contracts at October 31, 2022 included with accounts payable is the fair value of \$262 (2021 - \$12) which is derived from quoted market prices.
+The carrying amount of derivative contracts at October 31, 2023 included with accounts payable is the fair value of \$11 (2022 - \$262) and derivative contracts included with accounts receivable is the fair value of \$3 (2022 - \$nil) which are derived from quoted market prices.